-Even after years of learning, there are still some things that people can’t seem to grasp, include here common grammar mistakes.
+Common grammar mistakes are one of the things that people keep on committing even after years of learning.
 Since the human brain has limited learning capacity, it’s understandable that mistakes happen.
 Well, that is also the case with writing.

 Writing may look easy to some; however, in reality, it’s complicated.
 With all the rules in grammar, perfecting your article is somehow difficult.
 You may read the Grammarly Review to learn more about to write efficiently.
 Also, we compiled the most common grammar mistakes and how you can avoid them.
 You will need this if you want to make writing a career and start your own blog.

 In case you want to improve your writing, you may also check out our tips from our webpage, 501words.net.
 So, without further ado, let’s take a look at how you can refrain from making the same error on your writing.